Salihagrali/Reminder/README.md

-I just made my backend project public after having it private.
-There are still things to improve, but the main functionalities are completed and working.
-It feels great to see this project come to life!
  I'll work on creating a professional README.txt with the necessary explanations and additional details